Hermann Esser: Nazi career

 Having met Anton Drexler through his work, he met with the group of men that formed the German Workers' Party (DAP): Drexler, Gottfried Feder and Dietrich Eckart, joining their party in January 1920.
 In 1920 he met Hitler in the regional press office of the Reichswehr (Army of the Weimar Republic) and joined the renamed National Socialist German Workers' Party in March 1920.
-In the fall of 1920, he began his public appearances in Passau.
+In the autumn of 1920, he began his public appearances in Passau.
 On 15 May 1921 he was made editor-in-chief of Völkischer Beobachter, the Party newspaper, turning out a series of posters and a book attacking the Jews.

 Esser was able to use his abilities as a public speaker to rouse his audience, encouraging them to attack the political meetings of groups and parties that the NSDAP frowned upon.
 Esser's speeches were described by Louis Snyder as "crude, uncultured, of low moral character", featuring the kernel of future Nazi policies: extreme nationalism and anti-Semitism.
 On 12 August 1921 he left as editor of the Party newspaper and became the first head of propaganda (Propagandaleiter, NSDAP), serving until the party was outlawed in November 1923.

-At the time of the Beer Hall Putsch on 8–9 November 1923, Esser gave a speech and drafted the Party's "proclamation to the German people", but he told Hitler that he was ill and did not actually participate in the march.
+At the time of the Beer Hall Putsch on 8–9 November 1923, Esser gave a speech and drafted the Party's "proclamation to the German people", but told Hitler that he was ill and did not participate in the actual march.
 After the failure of the putsch, he fled to Austria.
 Along with Julius Streicher, he later returned to Bavaria in January 1924 and was sentenced to three months in prison.

 Esser was released from prison in April 1924 and later visited Hitler in Landsberg Prison.
 On 9 July 1924 he was elected the Deputy Chairman of the Nazi front organization, the Greater German People's Community based in Bavaria under Streicher.
 He immediately made enemies with Gregor Strasser who was a leader of a rival organization in northern and western Germany which threatened to split the party in two.
-It was only in December 1924 after Hitler's release from prison that the split was avoided.
+It was only in December 1924, after Hitler's release from prison, that the split was avoided.

 When the party was re-established on 27 February 1925, Esser immediately rejoined and was given membership number 2.
 On 4 August 1925, Esser resumed his position as Propaganda Leader (Reichspropagandaleiter) and continued in this role until April 1926.
 After Esser fell out with Streicher, and Hitler sided with his opponent, Esser threatened to go to the media with the NSDAP's secrets.
 He was bought off by being made editor of Illustrierter Beobachter from 1926 until 1932 in which he engaged the public through gossip and scandal.
 On 16 September 1926 he was made Gauleiter of Upper Bavaria and Swabia, serving until May 1927.